Church of St. Vincent Ferrer - New York City

 Solid-State combination action

 The organ in St. Vincent Ferrer has evolved over the years from several origins.
 In 1990, James Konzelman rebuilt the gallery organ of three manuals and 30 ranks.
-Then, in 1998, Schantz Organ added 18 ranks (Opus 2145) in the chancel and provided a new four-manual console which controlled gallery and chancel divisions.
-In 2002, Schantz installed Opus 2224 as the new gallery organ of 68 ranks along with a new four-manual console in the chancel.
+Then, in 1998, Schantz Organ added 18 ranks (Opus 2145) in the chancel and provided a new movable four-manual console which controlled gallery and chancel divisions.
+In 2002, Schantz installed a new gallery organ (Opus 2224) of 68 ranks and an entirely new movable four-manual console in the chancel.

 16